-Calm the F*ck Down by Sarah Knight is part of her series of No Fucks Given Guides.
-I’ve previously reviewed her book F*ck No, and she was one of the earlier adopters of swearing in book titles.
+Calm the F*ck Down by Sarah Knight is part of her series of No Fucks Given Guides; I’ve previously reviewed her book F*ck No. She was one of the earlier adopters of swearing in book titles.

 The book begins with a note on the title, saying it’s meant to be motivational rather than being an asshole by patting you condescendingly on the head and saying there, there, just relax.
 Knight admits that she had generalized anxiety disorder and panic disorder, and says this book is for people dealing with anxiety of either the illness or non-illness variety.
 She mentions at one point that she takes meds, both regularly and as needed, and they help.

 The tone is lighthearted, but the advice is good, and much of it boils down to either accept or act.
 Knight explains the book this way:

 “Have you heard of the Serenity Prayer—you know, the one about accepting the things you cannot change and having the wisdom to know the difference?
 Calm the Fuck Down is essentially a blasphemous, long-form version of that, with flowcharts ’n’ stuff.”